adaptive-democracy/hopeful-path/book/blockchains-and-society.md

 Many of us have identified the problem of large concentrations of power in our society, and are trying to fix that problem.
 One of the solutions receiving attention is to use trustless consensus networks or blockchain technology to enable decentralized collaboration, coordination, ownership, and governance.
 There are many proposed applications of this technology, from DAOs (Decentralized Autonomous Organizations), NFTs (Non-Fungible Tokens), and of course the idea that started it all, cryptocurrencies.

 I'm very interested in all these concepts, mostly for technical reasons, and I do think they'll be useful in *some* way eventually.
 I've even come up with my own [decentralized consensus algorithm](TODO).
 But as interested as I am in blockchains, I'm skeptical they'll actually solve the problems people say they'll solve.
-Not for technological reasons, those can be removed or mitigated with more research and iteration, but for societal and economic reasons.
+Not for technological reasons (those can be removed or mitigated with more research and iteration), but for societal and economic reasons.

 My assertion is this: blockchains aren't terribly useful for decentralizing real power or solving our biggest coordination problems.
 In fact in most cases they're worse than nothing, and actively cause harm and distract time and resources from better solutions.
 I don't think it will be helpful to pursue extremely complicated systems that will make our society less cohesive, more anonymous, and more market-like.

 We need to instead build methods that better enable real negotiation, cohesion, and social cooperation.
 We need drastically better voting methods and systems for democratic ownership and control.
 Specifically I'd like to put forward [Adaptive Democracy and widespread member cooperatives](TODO) as the next truly exciting ideas we should be aggressively pursuing.

 Blockchains could of course be used within adaptively democratic governments and cooperatives to create trustless cryptographic transparency.
 However that extremely high degree of transparency is just "nice to have", and is way more than we really need.
-[This simple publicly linked receipt system](TODO) gets a large percentage of the benefits of a blockchain without being nearly as complex.
+For example a fully centralized blockchain that merely acts as a public record of hashed receipts would give *almost* all the benefits of a blockchain without being nearly as complex.

 **The only thing we need to do is effectively work together.** That's [humanity's superpower](TODO), the thing that's allowed us to achieve everything we've achieved.
 Our systems of large-scale decision-making are merely showing their age, and need to be upgraded.
-Blockchains could be a part of that upgrade, but they absolutely aren't required.
+Blockchains could be a part of that upgrade, but they aren't absolutely required.

 The rest of this essay will pull apart some economic ideas related to blockchains, and discuss the ways in which their currently proposed uses are either ineffective or actively harmful.

-But before I indulge in all that negativity and criticism, I want to point you toward hope.
+But before I indulge in all that negativity and criticism, I'll offer you some possible solutions.
 If you're one of the people who genuinely wants to make the world a better place, and think we have to find some way to break up large concentrations of power and make the world more democratic, then I appreciate you, even if you've been wrapped up in the blockchain space.
 Please go read about [Adaptive Democracy and cooperatives](/), I hope to work together as we make things better.

 # A simple theory of economic value